 Traditional gamma buffers rely on a resistor string (often using expensive 0.1% resistors) to set the gamma voltages.
-During development, the optimization of these gamma voltages can be time-consuming.
-Programming these gamma voltages with the BUF20800 can significantly reduce the time required for gamma voltage optimization.
-The final gamma values can be written into an external EEPROM to replace a traditional gamma buffer solution.
-During power-up of the LCD panel, the timing controller reads the EEPROM and loads the values into the BUF20800 to generate the desired gamma voltages.
-Figure 11a shows the traditional resistor string; Figure 11b shows the more efficient alternative method using the BUF20800.
+During development, the optimization of these gamma voltages can be time consuming.
+Programming these gamma voltages with the BUF20820 can significantly reduce the time required for gamma voltage optimization.
+The final gamma values can be written into the internal OTP memory to replace a traditional gamma buffer solution.
+Figure 13a shows the traditional resistor string approach; Figure 13b shows the more efficient alternative method using the BUF20820.

-BUF20800 uses the most advanced high-voltage CMOS process available today, which allows it to be competitive with traditional gamma buffers.
+The BUF20820 uses the most advanced high-voltage CMOS process available today, which allows it to be competitive with traditional gamma buffers.

-This technique offers significant advantages:
+Programmability offers the following advantages:

-- It shortens development time significantly. - It allows demonstration of various gamma curves to LCD monitor makers by simply uploading a different set of gamma values. - It allows simple adjustment of gamma curves during production to accommodate changes in the panel manufacturing process or end-customer requirements. - It decreases cost and space.
+- It shortens development time significantly. - It eliminates manufacturing variance between panels. - It allows a single panel to be built for multiple customers, with loading of customer-dependent gamma curves during final production.
+This significantly lowers inventory cost and risk and simplifies inventory management. - It allows demonstration of various gamma curves to LCD monitor makers by simply uploading a different set of gamma values. - It provides a simple means of adjusting gamma curves during final production improve picture quality and accommodate changes in the panel manufacturing process or end-customer requirements. - It decreases cost and space.

-Figure 11.
+Figure 13.
 Replacement of the Traditional Gamma Buffer